-Function: sheath protects the cell from unfavourable conditions.
-It keeps the cell moist.
+Function: Sheath protects the cell from the unfavourable conditions.
+It also keeps the cell moist.

-It is present between the sheath and plasma membrane.
-The pores that are present on the cell wall helps in secretion of mucilage.
-It consists of four layers represented by L-I, L-II, L-III and L-IV and interconnects with each other by “Plasmodesmata“.
+It is present between the sheath and the plasma membrane.
+The pores that are present on the cell wall helps in the secretion of mucilage.
+It consists of four layers (L-I, L-II, L-III and L-IV), connected through plasmodesmata.

-L-I: It is the innermost layer, electron transparent, 3-10nm thick
+L-I: It is the innermost layer, electron transparent and 3-10 nm thick.

 L-II: It is thin and electron-dense.
 It is made of mucopeptide, mumaric acid, alanine, glucosamine, glutamic acid and diaminopametic acid.
 Its primary function is to provide shape and mechanical strength to the vegetative cell.

 L-III: It is electron transparent, and 3-100 nm thick.